Helpful tips for getting settled in Nova Scotia

 If you’re a current or former international student and have suggestions you’d like to share, send your ideas to and we’ll consider including them on our site.

-If you want to learn more about winter, watch the recording of the Winter Ready webinar.
+If you want to learn more about winter, watch Get Ready for Winter and Winter Blues.

 Look for banks that offer student accounts, waive monthly fees and allow free e-transfers or other perks.
 Choose a bank that's in a convenient location.
 And remember that if you withdraw money from an ATM that doesn't belong to your bank, you may be charged a transaction fee.